 The TVA is also converting much of the spill site into public recreation areas, with spaces for sports and bird watching.
 In many parts, lush green grass grows where sludge had been.
 Looking around, you’d never guess that a thick gray river of toxic coal ash once covered every inch of these 300 acres.

 But if the Kingston disaster was supposed to serve as a lesson for the industry and regulators, there is very little to show for it.
-The EPA has made almost no movement on regulating coal ash since its two proposals were released for public comment four years ago.
+In 2010, the TVA was fined just $11.5 million —the total cost of the cleanup has been estimated by some at $1.2 billion so far, and federal charges have been threatened.
+But the EPA has made almost no movement on regulating coal ash since its two proposals were released for public comment four years ago.
 Environmental groups successfully sued the agency in October 2013, resulting in a mandate from a federal judge requiring it to finally make a decision; in January 2014, it committed to releasing the final rules by the end of the year.
 The EPA retains the right, however, to institute no regulation: “A final action does not necessarily mean that there will be a regulation,” an agency spokesperson said in an email.

 States, similarly, have made little progress.
 In fact, only two have made any type of significant change: North Carolina classified coal ash dams as potential hazards that require inspection by state engineers, while Alabama now requires that dry landfills are lined.
 Lawmakers in Tennessee itself have done nothing.